steveklabnik/blog/posts/2011-09-23-more-rstat-dot-us-refactoring.markdown

 This follows a more OO style, and is a bit more well-factored.
 Here's his description of what he did:

-{% blockquote %}
-1. Switched to a class and gave it a name that is a noun (maybe name should be different though).
+> 1. Switched to a class and gave it a name that is a noun (maybe name
+> should be different though).
-2. Moved common method params into instance variables.
+> 2. Moved common method params into instance variables.
-3. This simplified the mention/follow/unfollow methods enough to be on one line.
+> 3. This simplified the mention/follow/unfollow methods enough to be on one line.
-4. Renamed "send_to_salmon_endpoint" to "deliver" because it feels nicer, the "salmon endpoint" can be assumed due to the name of the class.
-I generally don't like to put the class name in the method name.
+> 4. Renamed "send_to_salmon_endpoint" to "deliver" because it feels
+> nicer, the "salmon endpoint" can be assumed due to the name of the
+> class.
+I generally don't like to put the class name in the method
+> name.
-5. Extracted commented out into its own method with the same name.
-I don't know if this is really necessary though (same reason as above).
+> 5. Extracted commented out into its own method with the same name.
+I
+> don't know if this is really necessary though (same reason as above).
+>

-The only thing that bothers me now is the constant access of
+> The only thing that bothers me now is the constant access of
-@user.author and @feed.author.
-This makes me think it should be interacting directly with authors.
+> @user.author and @feed.author.
+This makes me think it should be
+> interacting directly with authors.
 However you still need access to
-@user.to_rsa_keypair but maybe that method could be moved elsewhere more accessible.
+> @user.to_rsa_keypair but maybe that method could be moved elsewhere
-{% endblockquote %}
+> more accessible.

 All of these changes are pretty good.
 Ryan's suggestions for moving forward are pretty good, as well, but I'd add one more thing: we're starting to collect a